Alessandro-Dodon/pyvar/functions/README.md

 - Some ES/ VaR functions should be merged toghether or not?
 Review them

 - Backtesting for the factor models and simulations?

+- Plots for MC and HS?
+Graphs from tests look weird